Nucleon-charmonium interactions from lattice QCD: Summary and conclusions

 \section{Summary and conclusions}

-In summary, we present a realistic study on the low-energy interaction between a nucleon ($N$) and a charmonium ($J/\psi$ and $\eta_c$) based on ($2+1$)-flavor lattice QCD calculations with nearly physical light quark masses ($m_\pi=146$ MeV) and physical charm quark mass.
-The $N$-$c\bar c$ potential derived from the corresponding hadronic correlation function is found to be attractive at all distances, and its long-range ($0.9< r<1.8$~fm) part is identified to be consistent with the two-pion exchange interaction.
-The resulting scattering lengths are $0.30(2)\left(^{+0}_{-2}\right)$ fm, $0.38(4)\left(^{+0}_{-3}\right)$ fm, and $0.21(2)\left(^{+0}_{-1}\right)$ fm for $N$-$J/\psi$ with spin $3/2$, with spin $1/2$, and $N$-$\eta_c$, respectively.
-These results are orders-of-magnitude larger than those inferred from $J/\psi$ photoproduction off the proton assuming the vector meson dominance, and are largely improved compared with previous lattice calculations under the quenched approximation and at heavy pion mass.
-The results presented here could be checked by future measurements of the femtoscopic correlations of $p$-$J/\psi$.
+In summary, we present a realistic study on the low-energy interaction between a nucleon ($N$) and a charmonium ($J/\psi $ and $\eta _{c}$) based on ($2+1$)-flavor lattice QCD calculations with nearly physical light quark masses ($m_{\pi}=146$ MeV) and physical charm quark mass.
+The $N$-$c \bar c$ potential derived from the corresponding hadronic correlation function is found to be attractive at all distances, and its long-range ($0.9< r<1.8$~fm) part is identified to be consistent with the two-pion exchange interaction.
+The resulting scattering lengths are $0.30(2)\left (^{+0}_{-2}\right )$ fm, $0.38(4)\left (^{+0}_{-3}\right )$ fm, and $0.21(2)\left (^{+0}_{-1}\right )$ fm for $N$-$J/\psi $ with spin $3/2$, with spin $1/2$, and $N$-$\eta _{c}$ with spin $1/2$, respectively.
+These results are orders-of-magnitude larger than those inferred from $J/\psi $ photoproduction off the proton assuming the vector meson dominance, and are largely improved compared with previous lattice calculations under the quenched approximation and at heavy pion mass.
+The results presented here could be checked by future measurements of the femtoscopic correlations of $p$-$J/\psi $, which have been shown to be sensitive to the underlying interaction~\cite{Krein:2020yor,Krein:2023azg}.

 To further improve our results, we are currently in progress to perform physical-point calculations with the ($2+1$)-flavor lattice QCD configurations generated by the HAL QCD Collaboration~\cite{Aoyama:2024cko}.
 Also, it is interesting to examine the long-range potential at even larger distances by substantially increasing statistics, as well as its universality across other hadron pairs.
 Further results will be reported elsewhere.